leon-bckl/lsp-framework/README.md

 `std::launch::deferred` makes the task body run when the framework calls `get()` on the worker thread, so no thread is created beyond the framework's pool.
 Throwing `lsp::RequestError` from the task still produces an error response.

+Notification handlers can be asynchronous the same way by returning `std::future<void>`.

 A request handler can also decide dynamically whether to run asynchronously or not.
 To do that, its return type must be `lsp::RequestResult<Result>` and it can return either a value or a future.

 ```cpp